r3c0n75/bitburner-scripts/README.md

 - If you see **8GB**: Use home-batcher.js OR smart-batcher.js (tight fit)
 - If you see **16GB+**: Use smart-batcher.js (recommended)
 - If you see **32GB+**: You're ready for full automation

+### How to Get More RAM

+**Your home server RAM can be upgraded!** Here's how:

+**Option 1: Purchase RAM Upgrades (Fastest)**
+1. Go to **City** (use the navigation menu or type `connect CSEC` if you have access)
+2. Visit any location with computer upgrades (like Alpha Enterprises)
+3. Look for "Purchase Home RAM Upgrade"
+4. Cost scales exponentially: ~$1M for 16GB, ~$10M+ for 32GB, etc.

+**Option 2: Install Augmentations**
+- Many augmentations increase home RAM
+- Work for factions to gain reputation
+- Purchase augmentations when you have enough rep + money
+- Example: "Neural Accelerator" and similar augs boost RAM

+**Option 3: BitNode Bonuses (Long-term)**
+- Complete BitNodes to unlock permanent bonuses
+- Some BitNodes give permanent RAM increases
+- Stacks across all future runs

+> **ℹ️ What's a BitNode?** BitNodes are part of Bitburner's core storyline - different simulated realities with unique rules, challenges, and mechanics.
+[Destroying a BitNode](https://bitburner-fork-oddiz.readthedocs.io/en/latest/advancedgameplay/bitnodes.html#what-is-a-bitnode) resets most progress but grants powerful persistent upgrades called Source-Files.
+Think of them as "New Game+" prestige levels.
+This is end-game content - focus on your first playthrough first!

+**💡 Priority:** Getting to 16GB should be your **first major purchase** after making $1-5M.
+This single upgrade dramatically improves your quality of life!

 ### RAM Management Tips